liyonghelpme/Bounce/README.md

 <h3>Abstract</h3>

 Bounce is a lightweight, fast, and open-source 3D physics engine for games.
-It simulates rigid bodies and supports general convex polyhedras.
+It simulates joints and rigid bodies and supports general convex polyhedras.

 <h3>Instructions</h3>

+Note: The basic documentation should be updated.
+Bounce is currently simulating joints.
 The basic instructions can be reached using the following link:

 https://irlans.files.wordpress.com/2015/07/bounce-doc.pdf